-- 2. Start the genset and let voltage and frequency stabilize for 5 to 10 seconds. - 3.
-Rapidly press the control switch to START 6 times within 10 seconds. - To adjust voltage up, press the control switch to START and release quickly.
-Each time the switch is released, voltage will rise approximately 0.6 volt. - 5.
-To adjust voltage down, press the control switch to START and release in 1 second.
-Each time the switch is released, voltage will drop approximately 0.6 volt. - 6.
-Normal operation will resume in 20 seconds after the last adjustment.
-The last adjustment will be retained by the controller.
+2. Start the genset and let voltage and frequency stabilize for 5 to 10 seconds.

+- 3. Rapidly press START 6 times.
+The status lamp will start to blink once a second to confirm that the controller is in voltage adjust mode. - To adjust voltage up, press START and release quickly.
+Each time START is released, voltage will increase approximately 0.6 volt. - To adjust voltage down, press the control switch to START and release in approximately 1 second.
+Each time START is released, voltage will decrease approximately 0.6 volt. - Normal operation will resume in 20 seconds after the last adjustment.
+The last adjustment will be saved by the controller.